dforsber/s3-selectable/README.md

 [![codecov](https://codecov.io/gh/dforsber/s3-selectable/branch/master/graph/badge.svg)](https://codecov.io/gh/dforsber/s3-selectable)
 ![BuiltBy](https://img.shields.io/badge/TypeScript-Lovers-black.svg "img.shields.io")

 This module runs parallel [S3 Select](https://aws.amazon.com/blogs/developer/introducing-support-for-amazon-s3-select-in-the-aws-sdk-for-javascript/) over all the S3 Keys of a [Glue Table](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) and returns a single [merged event stream](https://github.com/grncdr/merge-stream).
-The API is the same as for [S3 Select NodeJS SDK (`S3.selectObjectContent`)](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#selectObjectContent-property), i.e. params are passed through, but `Bucket` and `Key` are replaced from values for the Glue Table S3 Data.
+The API with parameter `selectParams` is the same as for [S3 Select NodeJS SDK (`S3.selectObjectContent`)](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#selectObjectContent-property), i.e. params are passed through, but `Bucket` and `Key` are replaced from values for the Glue Table S3 Data.
 Additionally, `ExpressionType` is optional and defaults to `SQL`, `InputSerialization` is deducted from Glue Table serde if not provided, and `OutputSerialization` defaults to `JSON`.

+Additional optional parameters include `onEventHandler()`, `onDataHandler()`, and `onEndHandler()`. `onEventHandler()` is called for every S3 SELECT stream event (like `End`, `Status` etc). `onDataHandler()` is called only for data (`Records.Payload`) in `Uint8Array` format. `onEndHandler()` is called once, once the merged stream ends, which makes it easier to e.g. resolve Promise as in the example below.

+SQL `LIMIT N` is supported and only `N` resulting objects are passed back for the `onDataHandler()`.
+If the number of S3 Keys is more than `N`, only the `N` S3 Keys are used with actual SQL `LIMIT 1`.
+If the limit `N` is larger than the number of S3 Keys, then `LIMIT <ceil(limit/s3Keys)>` is used.
+This reduces the streaming/scanning of data.

 ```shell
 yarn add @dforsber/s3-selectable